In 2022

 Raise public awareness about the root causes of this crisis

 The fair market monthly rent for a two-bedroom unit in Monterey County is $2,675.
 With a $15/hour minimum wage, a parent cannot afford this rent.
 Homelessness increases sharply when a family is spending more than 30% of their income on rent.
 A family must make $9,000 per month to pay this amount of rent.
 That is more than three full-time jobs.
-Low wages in our hospitality and agricultural industries, home health care, and landscape maintenance result in hard-working parents whose school children are in crisis.Many families are one paycheck away from eviction.
-The facts need to be known and corrective action taken.
+Low wages in our hospitality and agricultural industries, home health care, and landscape maintenance result in hard-working parents whose school children are in crisis.
+Many families are one paycheck away from eviction.
+People don't know or understand this so they may not support the necessary efforts to address this critical issue.

-Support those in the field already serving this population.
+Support those in the field already serving this population

 Unhoused mother and child